voidseg/FaderOSC-Library/README.md

 "/faderosc/"   "2"      0.42

-This library was built for controlling a jack-volume instance but can be used for multiple purposes too.
+This library was built for controlling a jack-volume instance but can also be used for other purposes.